Cleyam/FormValidatorComponent/README.md

 This method will return the $errors attribute as an array.
 Each key of this array will be the name of the input containing a error, and the values will error messages.

+* #### displayErrorList
+If you don't want to use the getErrors method to deal with the failures in the validation of your form, you can use this method to quickly display a list of said errors in the HTML.
+It can be useful for test purpose, but for a proper display of the errors, getErrors should always be prefered.

 * #### isBool
 This method will add a contextual error message in the $errors array if the set value isn't a boolean.

+* #### isEmpty
+This method will add a contextual error message in the $errors array if the set value isn't empty.

+* #### isFloat
+This method will add a contextual error message in the $errors array if the set value isn't a float number.

+* #### isInt
+This method will add a contextual error message in the $errors array if the set value isn't a integer number.

+* #### isString
+This method will add a contextual error message in the $errors array if the set value isn't a string.

 * #### isAlpha